Cologler/JRYEfuSearcher/README.md

 # JRYEfuSearcher

-I got a ton filelist create from [Everything](http://www.voidtools.com/), so I need a searcher which can seach a whold folder.
+I got a ton filelist create from [Everything](http://www.voidtools.com/), so I need a searcher which can search all of it.

 ## how it look like ?